cri-o/cri-o/docs/crio.8.md

 **--log-journald**: Log to systemd journal (journald) in addition to kubernetes log file.

 **--log-level, -l**="": Log messages above specified level: trace, debug, info, warn, error, fatal or panic. (default: "info")

-**--log-size-max**="": Maximum log size in bytes for a container.
-If it is positive, it must be >= 8192 to match/exceed conmon read buffer.
-This option is deprecated.
-The Kubelet flag '--container-log-max-size' should be used instead. (default: -1)

 **--metrics-cert**="": Certificate for the secure metrics endpoint.